wigginst/www-1/docs/source/kmeans.rst

 K-Means
 =======

-This section describes how to implement K-means algorithm using Hadoop.
+This section describes how to implement the K-means algorithm using Hadoop.

 .. image:: images/figures/hadoopkmeans.png
    :height: 300px